"Memories Of Our Sweet, Wonderful Children"

 I remember that night in the hospital when the Lord took you, holding your hand, telling you over and over how much I love you, praying he would not take you.

-It's been two long years since I've seen your beautiful smile, heard your lovely voice and miss your sense of humor.
-Especially, when you gave me a hard time.
-I always enjoy that.
 Words are so hard to describe living life without you, I want to say so many things to you, but I know your in God's hands now, and with that, I can have some comfort.
 You will be forever in my heart and I will remember.

 Love Dad